A person taking deliberate first steps on a path

 Where You Are Matters

 What you need at the beginning is fundamentally different from what you need at scale.
 A startup processing a few hundred user records has different risk exposure than an enterprise handling millions of transactions daily.
-Your privacy program should reflect this reality.
+Your privacy program should reflect that reality.

 The Non-Negotiables

-Now, I'm not saying you can ignore privacy entirely.
-There are certain obligations you simply cannot skip.
+That said, there are certain obligations you simply cannot skip.
 These are your table stakes:

 Growing Your Program

 The trick is to build your privacy program alongside your business.
-As you add new features, enter new markets, or start processing more sensitive data, your privacy controls need to evolve too.
+As you add new features, enter new markets, or start processing more sensitive data, your privacy controls need to evolve.
 This is where many companies stumble.
 They set up their initial privacy framework and then never touch it again, even as their business transforms completely.

 Right-Sizing Your Approach

 Start with what makes sense for your current reality.
 Build out your data map.
 Set up a process for handling data requests.
 Draft clear, honest policies.
-Make sure your development team understands the basics of data minimization and security.
+Make sure your development team understands the basics of data minimisation and security.

 Then, as you grow, layer in more controls.
 Add vendor assessments when you start working with third parties.
 Implement more rigorous access controls when your team expands.
 Build out proper consent management when your data processing gets more complex.